“When you are the anvil, be patient. When you are the hammer, strike.” – Arabian Proverb

 I’ve been alone for almost all my life.

-I spent eight years writing without earning a dime, being constantly told to give up.
+I spent eight years writing without earning a dime, being constantly told to give up on my dreams.

 I felt broken.
 Broken beyond repair, a sinner that is no longer worthy of redemption.